itarano/flask-development/README.md

 In order to deploy flask app container to test and shared the application, we can push an image to docker hub automatically when commit occurs.

-We have to create a Docker Hub repository (with the same name like PROJECT_NAME variable in .env file) and configure it as shown below:
+We have to create a Docker Hub repository (for example with the same name like PROJECT_NAME variable in .env file) and configure it as shown below:

 ![Docker Hub Configuration](/assets/dockerhub1.png)

 ![Docker Hub Configuration](/assets/dockerhub2.png)

 It's also possible to configure rules to generate different versions of the application (add different **build rules**).

+# Run docker hub container

+docker run -d -p 5000:5000 itarano/flask-test:latest